If you have had your hours cut, been furloughed, or laid off:

 Paycheck Protection Program

-The U.S. Small Business Administration (SBA) will forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.
+The U.S. Small Business Administration (SBA) will forgive loans if all employee retention criteria are met, and the funds are used for eligible expenses.

 For more information, visit https://www.sba.gov/funding-programs/loans/paycheck-protection-program-ppp